Moveo et Proficior

 I have where appropriate mentioned the other members of the family who resided at Place, and Redhugh with the information gathered when looking at Moorpark.

 I would like to extend thanks to all of those people who gave their valuable time and assistance in answering my many questions about the Knox family.
-Particularly Colonel Sir Bryce Knox KCVO, MC, TD, Robin Mathew QC, the staff at Moorpark House, Brian Thompson of the Merchiston Club at Merchiston Castle School Edinburgh, Staff at the Mitchell Reference Library, Glasgow. and Mrs Ann Wilson, who provided the information on “Sandy”.
+Particularly Colonel Sir Bryce Knox KCVO, MC, TD, The Mathew family, the staff at Moorpark House, Brian Thompson of the Merchiston Club at Merchiston Castle School Edinburgh, Staff at the Mitchell Reference Library, Glasgow. and Mrs Ann Wilson of KIlbirnie, who provided the information on “Sandy”.

 Chapter 1 – The Beginning